 Benefits:

-• High in fiber: They help in maintaining stable blood sugar levels.
+- High in fiber: They help maintain stable blood sugar levels.

 Usage: